Señor Misael Rodriguez

 4- 5 dividers is a PLUS

-They will need more materials throughout the year for project assignments; these materials will be asked in advanced.
+They will need more materials throughout the year for project assignments, these materials will be requested in advance.

-STUDENTS ARE EXPECTED TO HAVE THEIR MATERIALS IN CLASS EVERYDAY.
+STUDENTS ARE REQUIRED TO HAVE ALL MATERIALS (MENTIONED ABOVE) IN CLASS EVERYDAY.

 Grades for these courses will be reflective of a student’s level of mastery of the content.